lingzhi-shao/lingzhi-shao.github.io/_pages/includes/others.md

 - The 2023 National Social Science Fund of China (NSSFC) Major Project (￥600,000).
 “Research on Theory, Path and Contribution Evaluation of Higher Education Serving Innovation-Driven Development in the New Era”.
 Co-Investigator, 2023-2025.
 - The 2023 Shanghai Municipal Education Commission, Research and Innovation Program Major Project (￥750,000).
 “Research on Big Data-based Service Contribution Evaluation of Universities”.
 Co-Investigator, 2023-2027.
 - The 2022 National Natural Science Foundation of China (NSFC) Special Project (￥400,000).
 “Research on the Working Situation and Support Policies of Foreign Fundamental Researchers in China”.
 Co-Investigator, 2022-2024.
 - The 2022 Ministry of Education of China, Laboratory of Philosophy and Social Sciences(￥100,000).
-“Research on the Case Study Metrics in Higher Education Evaluation”.
+“Research on the Case Study in Higher Education Evaluation”.
 Co-Investigator, 2022-2023.